cjdbarlow/Part-One/beta_agonists.md

 # Beta Agonists {#id}

-*This covers the inhaled β-agonists used for bronchodilation.*
+*This covers the inhaled β-agonists used for bronchodilation.
+Information on catecholamines and sympathomimetics with activity on -receptors is covered under [adrenergic vasoactives](adrenergic_drugs.md).*

 ##Common Features
 |Pharmacodynamic Effects|β-agonists|